Oyetoluzeenat/Oyetoluzeenat/README.md

 - 👋 Hi, I’m Zeenat a professional data analyst
-- 💞️ I’m looking to collaborate on with like minds in data Analysis.
+- 💞️ I look forward to collaborate with like minds in data Analysis.
 - 📫 You can reach me on WhatsApp +2347080769222

 -